-Net underwriting income amounted to P226.1 million for the first quarter of 2025, higher by P74.1 million or 49% than the same period of 2024.
-Higher net underwriting income in 2025 resulted mainly from Non-life domestic business, partially negated by lower net underwriting income from Life and Non-life foreign businesses.
+Net underwriting income amounted to P300.8 million in 2025, on par with the net underwriting income of P303.5 million from the same period of 2024.
+Higher net underwriting income from the Non-life domestic business was negated by lower net underwriting income from the Life and Non-life foreign businesses.

-Net underwriting income from the Non-life domestic business in 2025 (compared to the net underwriting losses in 2024) resulted mainly from the favorable claims development for past underwriting years.
-Lower net underwriting income from the Life business resulted mainly from other underwriting expense recognized in 2025, higher experience refund and higher commissions incurred, partially negated by higher premiums generated as discussed in the Reinsurance premium income.
-Lower net underwriting income from the Non-life foreign business resulted mainly from the unfavorable claims development for past underwriting years from an Agriculture treaty, partially negated by impact of sliding commissions.
+Net underwriting income from the Non-life domestic business in 2025 (compared to the net underwriting losses in 2024) resulted mainly from the favorable claims development from past underwriting years and lower net provision of unexpired risk reserves.

+Lower net underwriting income from the Life business resulted mainly from other underwriting expense recognized in 2025, unfavorable claims development from past underwriting years (compared to favorable claims development recognized in 2024) and higher experience refund, partially negated by higher premiums generated in 2025 as discussed in Reinsurance premium income below.

+Higher net underwriting losses from the Non-life foreign business resulted mainly from unfavorable claims development from the Agriculture treaties and unfavorable impact of discount rates (compared to favorable impact in 2024), partially negated by the favorable impact of foreign exchange rates in claims and lower impact of sliding commissions.